 How to Protect Your Eyes in Today’s Digital Era

-While the pandemic is keeping us confined to our homes due to social distancing, we have been relying on our digital devices from the moment we get up and until we go to bed.
-That said, we are literally living in the digital era where everything is available and accessible through smartphones, tablets, computers, and laptops while leaving our eyes glued to the different screens more than ever before.
+We are literally living in the digital era where everything is available and accessible through smartphones, tablets, computers, and laptops while leaving our eyes glued to the different screens more than ever before.

 Where does this lead in terms of eye health?
 We are putting our eyes at a greater risk of digital eye strain – or computer vision syndrome.
 The chances are that if you are already having eyesight problems, you might even be pondering: is Lasik worth it?

 But, if your peeps are still somehow surviving the daily digital abuse and doing fine, it is the best time to care for your eyes more than ever before!
 Coming back to the computer vision syndrome, you can expect the following symptoms to occur: